MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Disconnect-PSSession.md

 `Disconnect-PSSession` returns an object that represents the session that it disconnected.

 ## NOTES

+Windows PowerShell includes the following aliases for `Disconnect-PSSession`:

+- `dnsn`

 - The `Disconnect-PSSession` cmdlet works only when the local and remote computers are running PowerShell 3.0 or later.